thecodeassassin/influxdb.com/content/docs/v0.9/query_language/data_exploration.md

 SELECT * FROM "otherDB"../disk.*/ SLIMIT 1
 ```

-Return all points of a 5 series
+Return all points of 5 series

 ```sql
 SELECT * FROM "otherDB"../disk.*/ SLIMIT 5
 ```

 *Note*. `SLIMIT N` returns all of the points for `N` different series, where as `LIMIT N` returns `N` points from all matching series.
+The series are ordered by their internal InfluxDB index.
+Therefore although the results of `SLIMIT` are not intuitive, they are deterministic.

-Return the oldest point from otherDB's default retention policy where the measurement name begins with lowercase disk.
+Return the oldest point from the 1h retention policy where the measurement name begins with lowercase disk.

 ```sql
 SELECT * FROM "1h"./disk.*/ LIMIT 1
 ```

-Returns the oldest point from the 1h retention policy where the measurement name begins with lowercase disk.

 *NOTE*: Regular expressions cannot be used to specify multiple databases or retention policies.
 Only measurements.